How does screen reading affect typographic choices?

 For the first 20 years of digital typography, computer screens barely improved.
 They were stuck—yuck—in the range of 75 dots per inch.
 During that time, companies like Apple, Microsoft, and Adobe developed technologies that were meant to make digital fonts look better on screen.
 During the desktop-publishing era of the late ’80s, the big jump was from bitmap fonts (which only look good at one certain size) to outline fonts (which can be scaled to any size).
 Still, screen typography was mostly an afterthought.

 The project of improving screen type became more urgent with the advent of the web.
 Some of the best-known fonts emerging from these efforts were Microsoft’s Verdana, Georgia, and Calibri, all of which were heavily optimized for screen reading.
 At the turn of this century, it was true that certain fonts looked better on screen, and others looked better in print.
-These screen fonts became the starting point for those designing onscreen typography.
+These fonts became the starting point for those designing onscreen typography.

 But since 2010, screen hardware has been making up for lost time.
 High-resolution screens first emerged in smartphones, then spread to tablets, laptops, and now desktops.
 For instance, my smartphone display has a resolution of 326 dots per inch, and my desktop monitors have a resolution of 185 dots per inch, both of which exceed the limits of human vision.
 (By the way, if you haven’t upgraded to a 4K desktop monitor, it’s well worth it.
 See the infinite-pixel screen.)

 As for page layout, most screens are smaller in height and width than the traditional 8.5″ × 11″ printed page.
 So if you’re certain that a document will only be read on screen, it could make sense to shrink the page margins and raise the point size to adjust for this difference.
-But if your document might also be printed—most downloadable PDFs would fall into this category—then it’s best to stick with a print-optimized layout.
+But if a document could also be printed—most downloadable PDFs would fall into this category—then it’s best to stick with a print-optimized layout.

 The definitive article on this subject is Beat Stamm’s Raster Tragedy, which has been updated steadily since its original release in 1997.
 Perfect for those still in the hunt for their ultimate font-nerd badge.